 Are face coverings mandatory in shops?

-Since lockdown restrictions were eased in June, non-essential shops in England have been allowed to reopen.
+Since lockdown restrictions were eased, non-essential shops in England have been allowed to reopen.
 More businesses – such as restaurants, cinemas and hotels – are allowed to open wherever it is safe to do so.

 Currently, it's legal requirement in England to wear a face covering or mask while you're in a shop, or in any other enclosed public space.